-The Path Toward Real Estate Success: Leading Buyers To Closing
+The Path Toward Real Estate Success: Getting Buyers to Commit to You

 The Path Towards Real Estate Success: Avoid These Top Three Mistakes

 The average realtor makes less money than if he/she were working full time at Mcdonald's.
 This fact is largely due to the fact that the average realtor also makes a ton of mistakes.
 We could spend days talking about plenty of mistakes that are made regularly by both new and seasoned realtors, so instead, let’s break it down to the top three.

 Want Ultimate Real Estate Success?
 Avoid Making These Mistakes:

 Mistake #1: Realtors do not run their business as a business.

 Most realtors see themselves only as realtors.
 Now, take real estate out of the equation.
 80% of all businesses fail between 1-5 years of being in business, and then, 80% of those which made it through the first 5 years end up failing and closing their business in years 6-10.
 So, when we talk about the failure rate of realtors, that holds true for all entrepreneurs, not just realtors.

 As stated in the amazing business book by Michael E. Gerber, The E-Myth Revisited, most business owners fail because they never operate from a space of being an entrepreneur.
 For example, the baker who bakes world-class muffins but does not know how to run a business.
 Or the personal trainer who knows the human body and everything about nutrition, but, again, does not know how to run a business, And the realtor who knows the real estate contract inside and out, knows how to negotiate contracts, always looks out for his/her clients’ best needs, but does not, and is not, running his/her business as a business.